best respirator for resin cover

 Is it necessary to wear a respirator even if I work in a well-ventilated area?

 Yes, wearing a respirator is still necessary even in well-ventilated spaces.
-Ventilation may not be sufficient to completely eliminate harmful fumes, and a respirator adds an extra layer of protection for your health.
+Ventilation may not be enough to completely get rid of harmful fumes, and a respirator adds an extra layer of protection for your health.

 best respirator for resin